Support local healthcare heroes during national day of giving on May 5

 #GivingTuesdayNow on May 5, 2020, is a new day of giving to meet the unprecedented needs caused by COVID-19.

-You can join the global effort by supporting small businesses, connecting with those isolated due to the pandemic or supporting the healthcare heroes in your community with a gift to Palmer Memorial Foundation- https://www.gundersenhealth.org/palmer/foundation/
+You can join the global effort by supporting small businesses, connecting with those isolated due to the pandemic or supporting the healthcare heroes in your community with a gift to Palmer Memorial Foundation by clicking here.

 Generous donations to Palmer Memorial Foundation support our frontline workers caring for your community by: